-In 2003, God gave a vision to a group of Lufkin women for a Christian women’s education center for the needy in Angelina County.
-This group of ladies, know known as “The Mothers of The Mosaic,” visited the Christian Women’s Job Corp Program in Tyler for inspiration.
-The prayed about how this vision could become a reality in Lufkin.
+In 2003, God gave a vision to a group of Lufkin women for a Christian women’s education center in Angelina County.
+This group of ladies, now known as “The Mothers of The Mosaic,” visited the Christian Women’s Job Corp Program in Tyler for inspiration.
+They prayed about how this vision could become a reality in Lufkin.

 Volunteers were trained by the Christian Women’s Job Corp, an affiliate of Women’s Missionary Union for a school: The Mosaic Center, Inc. In 2004, a house was donated for The Mosaic Center’s use, and restoration began by dedicated volunteers.

 Today, The Mosaic Center holds two 12-week Core Program courses each year, one in the spring and in the fall.
 Each class can accommodate up to 24 women.
-The Core Program includes Jobs for Life training, GED and Adult Basic Education, computer skills, resume writing, mock interviews, personal money management, 7 Decisions curriculum, nutrition, fitness and exercise, parenting, CPR training, Food Handler’s certification, and more.
-In addition, The Mosaic offers GED and Adult Basic Education, and two CNA classes in the summer.
-There are 5 staff members, 17 board members, and over 350 volunteers that serve the Mosaic Center in a given year.
+The Core Program includes Jobs for Life training, GED and Adult Basic Education, computer skills, resume writing, mock interviews, personal money management, 7 Decisions curriculum, health and wellness, parenting, CPR training, Food Handler’s certification, and more.
+In addition, The Mosaic Center offers a CPS approved, stand-alone Parenting Program.
+There are 5 staff members, 20 board members, and over 300 volunteers that serve the Mosaic Center in a given year.

 God’s provision and blessing are undeniable in the story of The Mosaic Center, and He continues to fill our cup to overflowing.
 All Glory to God!

 Understanding God’s unconditional love for all, The Mosaic Center exhibits an example of God’s love by fostering human dignity and self-respect.
 The Center seeks to promote and nurture an integrated vision of the whole person – body, soul, and spirit.